E3SM-Project/mosaic/docs/user_guide/wrapping.md

 - <inv:#*.SouthPolarStereo>

-It is important to note that planer (non-periodic) meshes are not limited to this of map projections and can choose from the full list of `cartopy` [projections](https://scitools.org.uk/cartopy/docs/latest/reference/projections.html).
+It is important to note that planer (non-periodic) meshes are not limited to this list of map projections and can choose from the full list of `cartopy` [projections](https://scitools.org.uk/cartopy/docs/latest/reference/projections.html).